-During the design, Benesch completed a preliminary design phase in which seven different pavement section alternatives were evaluated, ranging from a minimal four-inch mill with new asphalt overlay to complete reconstructions starting from the subgrade up.
+Benesch completed a preliminary design phase in which seven different pavement section alternatives were evaluated.
 The new pavement structure options were evaluated not only on initial cost, but also on 20-year life cycle costs accounting for routine maintenance.
-An additional component to the pavement section analysis was the need to correct the runway profile to meet FAA standards for C-II category aircraft.
-After analyzing three profile alternatives, and particularly how they would affect the pavement section and the grades at the intersection of the Runways 18/36 and 13/31, two distinct pavement sections were selected: a full-depth reconstruction (concrete surface) for the north 1,900 feet and a concrete “whitetop” over an asphalt debonding layer for the remainder of the runway.
+An additional component was the need to correct the runway profile to meet FAA standards for C-II category aircraft.
+After analyzing three profile alternatives two distinct pavement sections were selected: a full-depth reconstruction (concrete surface) for the north 1,900-feet and a concrete “whitetop” over an asphalt debonding layer for the remainder of the runway.

-Pavement milling, removals, and perforated-pipe subdrain (edge drains) installation begin in Fall 2017 and continued through the winter.
+Pavement milling, removals and perforated-pipe subdrain (edge drains) installation began in Fall 2017 and continued through the winter.
 Construction of new pavement began in March 2018, and quickly accelerated toward completion by the end of August, including almost $7 million of work completed in the last three months.
-To the meet the shortened schedule and ensure quality construction, frequent and targeted coordination between all parties was essential, especially related to material testing, where simultaneous operations of concrete paving, asphalt paving, subgrade density testing, and more required careful scheduling, documentation, and quality controls from the material testing technicians and laboratory in Benesch’s Lincoln office.
-Furthermore, the reconstruction of the runway involved relocating and replacing four separate FAA-owned NAVAID facilities via Reimbursable Agreement.
-This meant that quick decisions about timing and the project schedule had to be coordinated between not only the Owner, Contractor, FAA, NDOT, and Benesch, but also with FAA’s NAVAIDs Engineering Services group, the FAA Resident Engineer on-site, and the local FAA SSC team responsible for maintaining the NAVAIDs after the project.
+In order to the meet the shortened schedule and ensure quality construction, frequent and targeted coordination between all parties was essential, especially related to material testing, where simultaneous operations of concrete paving, asphalt paving, subgrade density testing, documentation and quality controls from the material testing technicians and laboratory in Benesch’s Lincoln office.
+Furthermore, the reconstruction of the runway involved relocating and replacing four separate FAA-owned NAVAID facilities.
+Quick decisions about timing and the project schedule had to be coordinated between the Owner, Contractor, FAA, NDOT and Benesch, but also with FAA’s NAVAIDs Engineering Services group.